A Theory of One-Size-Fits-All Recommendations

 49 Pages Posted: 11 Oct 2018 Last revised: 16 Mar 2019

-“One-size-fits-all” recommendations are common in many contexts, including those with a widespread heterogeneity.
+One-size-fits-all recommendations are common in many contexts, including those with a widespread heterogeneity.
 We propose a model that rationalizes this phenomenon.
 An expert recommends publicly to two agents whether to adopt a policy.
-The expert is privately informed about the benefit of the policy to each agent and the bias in his judgment.
-We show that a blanket recommendation arises in equilibrium even though the benefits are independent across agents.
-A blanket recommendation allows the expert to conceal his bias, thereby increasing his influence.
-We discuss the application of the model to economic reforms proposed by the IMF and the World Bank, voting guidelines by proxy advisory firms, central bank communications, and policy recommendations of the Basel Committee on Banking Supervision.
+The expert is privately informed about agents' benefits from the policy and his conflict of interest.
+We show that one-size-fits-all recommendations can be informative even when benefits are independent across agents.
+Such recommendations increase the expert's influence by concealing his conflict of interest.
+We apply the model to recommendations provided by the IMF, World Bank, proxy advisory firms, central banks, and the Basel Committee.

-Keywords: Recommendation, Cheap Talk, Advice, IMF, World Bank, Basel Committee, Proxy Advisors, Central Bank
+Keywords: One-Size-Fits-All, Recommendation, Cheap Talk, Advice, IMF, World Bank, International Financial Institutions, Basel Committee, Proxy Advisors, Central Bank

 JEL Classification: D74, D83, G23, G32, G34